 Leadership Performance Plan

-- focus participants’ energies on earnings, capital efficiency and our position against peers, all of which are critical to long-term shareholder value creation;
+- focus participants’ energies on earnings, capital efficiency and Swiss Re’s position against peers, all of which are critical to sustained shareholder value creation;

 - attract and retain individuals of exceptional skill; and

 - provide competitive compensation that rewards long-term performance.

 The amounts disclosed under LPP in the section "Compensation disclosure and shareholdings 2016" reflect the grants made in April 2016.
 This LPP award will be measured over the period 2016 to 2018 and will vest in 2019.
 Grant levels are determined based on multiple factors which include the role being performed and market benchmarks.